11/26/12

 H. Walpurgis was a salesman at Kelleher & Mixer on St. James Avenue in Springfield in 1971.
 In the mail today I got a card from Colleen M. Moynihan in Arizona saying, "What a delight to sit and chat.
 Thank you for the time.
 Thank you also for the postcards."
 The annual report of the ACLU also came in the mail today as did a campaign letter from Mitt Romney that began, "As I travel across Massachusetts one thing is clear - people want a bold change and dramatic reform on Beacon Hill."

 I called Springfield Cemetery (established in 1841) and got Barbara.
 I told her that I had heard that their records had been lost in a fire.
 She said that there had been a fire twenty years ago but not all their records were lost, just the older ones.
-She then connected me with with their general manager James Mooney.
+She then connected me with their general manager James Mooney.
 He had a friendly young voice and he said the old manager McKay had retired in 1999.
 He said the cemetery was already working with the Connecticut Valley Historical Museum to restore the records, some of which the museum has on microfilm.
 I said that was good to hear and I also told him about the quote erroneously attributed to Milton on their Titanic monument.

 Nader the Hatter will bring over his hat making manuscript tomorrow for me to edit.
 Picked up the trash on Dickie Nichols' front lawn which really needs mowing.
 Then I went to Food Mart where they had corn on the cob ten for $1.99.
 Driving past Fred Whitney's I saw lots of cars parked in front and pink and white balloons outside.
 Did somebody have a baby?